bdragonh/T480S-BIGSUR-EFI/en.md

 ## Introduction

--Lenovo ThinkPad T480s Hackintosh EFI, based on OC, contains the basic driver, after modifying the three codes, it can be used out of the box.
+- Lenovo ThinkPad T480s Hackintosh EFI, based on OC, contains the basic driver, after modifying the three codes, it can be used out of the box.
--Applicable version: macOS Bigsur, macOS Monterey -With OC boot interface theme, support WIN10 MACOS dual system security (but it is not recommended to use PD virtual machine) -SIP is normally open/Users/baotailang/T480S-BIGSUR-EFI/README.md
+- Applicable version: macOS Bigsur, macOS Monterey
+- With OC boot interface theme, support WIN10 MACOS dual system security (but it is not recommended to use PD virtual machine)
+- SIP is normally open/Users/baotailang/T480S-BIGSUR-EFI/README.md

 ## The most superior experience program